Turfjs/turf/packages/turf-planepoint/README.md

 Takes a triangular plane as a [Polygon](http://geojson.org/geojson-spec.html#polygon) and a [Point](http://geojson.org/geojson-spec.html#point) within that triangle and returns the z-value at that point.
-The Polygon needs to have properties `a`, `b`, and `c` that define the values at its three corners.
+The Polygon should have properties `a`, `b`, and `c` that define the values at its three corners.
+Alternatively, the z-values of each triangle point can be provided by their respective 3rd coordinate if their values are not provided as properties.

 **Parameters**